 Sea otters are regularly captured in the wild for ecological studies conducted jointly by the USGS, CDFW, and Monterey Bay Aquarium.
-For more on these studies, see the USGS California Sea Otter Research page.
+For more on these studies, see the USGS Pacific Nearshore Project page.
 Sea otters may also be captured in the wild in the event of an oil spill.

 There are three methods by which we capture sea otters: dip net, tangle net and Wilson trap.
 The method of choice will depend of the location and activity of the otter and the level of expertise of the personnel.

 - Dip netting requires the least amount of specialized equipment: fast, maneuverable boat; stout, long-handled dip net; an experienced boat driver and a strong person to handle the dip net.
 This method is best suited for capture of otters hauled out or young otters in open (no kelp) water.
 For water captures, the boat approaches the otter at high speed and then the driver throttles-back as a person on the bow scoops the otter into the net.
 Often, if the otter evades the first capture attempt, it will be very difficult to capture on subsequent attempts.